-The Intrepid Museum is currently seeking educators to serve as Assistant Counselors for children ages 5-13 during Camp Intrepid which runs from June 16 to August 22, 2014.
-These seasonal positions will assist the Group Counselors in the execution of daily themed activities, trips and classroom management.
-Candidates should have experience working with children ages 5-13, and knowledge of aviation, astronomy, marine life concepts, as well as an interest in history and/or science.
+The Intrepid Museum is currently seeking educators to serve as Assistant Counselors for children ages 5-13 during Camp Intrepid which runs from June 15 to August 21, 2015.
+These seasonal positions will assist the Group Counselors in the execution of daily themed curriculum lessons, trips, and classroom management.
+Candidates should have experience working with children ages 5-13, and knowledge of aviation, astronomy, marine life concepts, as well as an interest in history or science.

 Responsibilities include but are not limited to:

 - 9 week commitment to position from June 15 to August 21, 2015, including preparing, planning, setting up and breaking down daily lessons and activities.

 - Attend 5-6 mandatory camp staff orientation/meetings; tentative dates: June 6, June 7, June 13, June 29 and 30, and clean-up day, August 22, 2015.

 - Assist in supervising an assigned age group.

 - Assist in implementing age-appropriate lesson plans and activities as prescribed by thematic weekly curricula.

 - Work cooperatively with camp staff in a group and initiate projects when needed.

 - Assist with classroom management and upholding appropriate camper behavior.

 - Assist with maintaining a respectful and caring environment with and between campers and staff, resolving conflict between children when necessary.